Atlas Shrugged: Contemporary reviews

 Atlas Shrugged was generally disliked by critics.
 Rand scholar Mimi Reisel Gladstein later wrote that "reviewers seemed to vie with each other in a contest to devise the cleverest put-downs"; one called it "execrable claptrap", while another said it showed "remorseless hectoring and prolixity".
 In the Saturday Review, Helen Beal Woodward said that the novel was written with "dazzling virtuosity" but was "shot through with hatred".
 In The New York Times Book Review, Granville Hicks similarly said the book was "written out of hate".

 The reviewer for Time magazine asked: "Is it a novel?
 Is it a nightmare?
 Is it Superman – in the comic strip or the Nietzschean version?"
 Whittaker Chambers wrote what was later called the novel's most "notorious" review for the conservative magazine National Review, where he called it "remarkably silly" and said it "can be called a novel only by devaluing the term".
-He predicted that practicing Rand's godless ideology would lead to a dictatorship similar to Nazism or Stalinist Communism, and said that within the novel "a voice can be heard ... commanding: 'To a gas chamber—go!'".
+He predicted that practicing Rand's godless ideology would lead to a dictatorship similar to Nazism or Stalinist communism, and said that throughout the novel "a voice can be heard ... commanding: 'To a gas chamber—go!'".

 There were some positive reviews.
 Richard McLaughlin, reviewing the novel for The American Mercury, described it as a "long overdue" polemic against the welfare state with an "exciting, suspenseful plot", although unnecessarily long.
 He drew a comparison with the antislavery novel Uncle Tom's Cabin, saying that a "skillful polemicist" did not need a refined literary style to have a political impact.
 Journalist and book reviewer John Chamberlain, writing in the New York Herald Tribune, found Atlas Shrugged satisfying on many levels: as science fiction, as a "philosophical detective story", and as a "profound political parable".